This article is dedicated to my passionate QA Fraternity!!!

-I have listed down only the basic skills but there are much more to add on to the list.
-Python, Perl, groovy etc find their own place in a majority of the openings.
+I have listed down only the basic skills but there is much more to add to the list.
+Python, Perl, Groovy, etc. find their own place in the majority of the openings.

 So, what do we conclude here?
-Is the industry moving into SDET’s role?
+Is the industry moving into an SDET role?

-However, I would agree on certain points like – a tester should have basic knowledge of the programming language and should be willing to do automation when required.
+However, I would agree on certain points like – a tester should have basic knowledge of the programming language and should be willing to do automation as and when required.
 You must be wondering why is the term “when required” kept bold?
-This is due to the practices that are being followed nowadays.
+This is because of the practices that are being followed nowadays.

 The main reason for changing your current company might be “I am not getting automation experience”.
-You may have to put in all the efforts to learn automation and then change the company because you want to switch from manual testing.
-So here you are !!
+You may have to put in all the effort to learn automation and then change companies because you want to switch from manual testing.

-Another worst part which I have noticed happening in many organizations is that even a QA Lead or the QA Manager almost do the same work as a junior tester.
+Another worst thing that I have noticed in most of the organizations is that even a QA Lead or the QA Manager almost does the same work as a junior tester.
 This may not be the case everywhere, but being promoted as a QA lead doesn’t guarantee that you will get the roles you are looking out for.

 Hierarchy in your project may lead you to do the same work which your peer juniors are performing.
-QA Manager roles are almost going.
+QA Manager roles are mostly ongoing.

 So where should a Lead QA see himself in the future?

-Finally, but most interestingly each and everyone in this IT fraternity dreams of going onsite.
-If you compare the onsite chances which the BA’s or developers get with what a QA gets, then you will feel sad to be on the losing side.
-I have worked with different organizations and there are some common words which ofter my ears used to hear from the HRs or Higher Management.
+It is true that everyone in the IT fraternity dreams of going onsite one day.
+If you compare the onsite chances which the BAs or developers get with what a QA gets, then you will feel sad to be on the losing side.
+I have worked with different organizations and there are some common words which often my ears used to hear from the HRs or Higher Management.

-Those are the words that make me sad – “There are no onsite for QA’s”.
-But again, this is not the same case everywhere, However, I am just quoting the general trends in the industry.
+These are the words that make me sad – “There are no onsite for QA’s”.
+Again, this is not the same case everywhere, however, I am just quoting the general trends in the industry.

 So, let’s revisit the title of this article “QA Roles v/s Goals”.

-The key point that I try to highlight here is “Are our roles focusing on our Goals”.
+The key point that I will try to highlight here is “Do our roles focus on our goals”.
 I am sure that most of them would say NO!!
 As the days pass by, with the increase in your experience year by year, at times we do feel what is something new that we are doing?
 The answer will be that we are doing the same work that we did 3-4 years back.”.

 If you retrospect the roles that you have been performing all throughout your career, then the below table will sound interesting as well as depressing.
 You will observe that you are not learning anything even after 7-8 years of work experience.